Laudarisd/Data-science-study/README.md

 # Data Science

-This is a complete course to understand data science and understand requirements.
+This is a complete course to understand data science and requirements.

 ## Complete  Roadmap To understand Data Science

 **Diagram**

 ## Server Handling
+Data science is an emerging fiels with numerous opportunities.
+Every data scientist require a skill of handling data from server.
+Here, I would like to talk about SQL and NoSQL.

+Before moving to SQL and NoSQL, I would like to give short introduction of `DBMS`.

+***DBMS***

+Database Management System is a special software program that helps users to create and maintain database.

 **SQL**

-**NO-SQL**
+Structured Querry Language(SQL) is a sequal database. it is a `Relational Database`.
+In SQL, each table has columns and rows.

+**NoSQL**

 ## Statistics & Mathematics